CrazyUncleBurton/M5Stack-Tab5-and-TI-INA3221-Current-Sensor/README.md

 See the project files / docs folder for a PDF of the tutorial.

+## Texas Instruments INA32211 Sensor by Adafruit.com

+The library comes from Adafruit.com.
+It can read voltage and current on three independent circuits, and then calculate power and other statistics from the data it gathers.
+Each can be inserted either high-side or low-side.

+It can measure voltage up to 26V with a resolution of 8mV/step (this is a Bus Voltage measurement).

+It can measure +/-3.2A with a resolution of 0.390625mA/step (this is a Shunt measurement) with its supplied 0.05 Ohm shunt resistors, or it can be modified for larger or smaller current ranges.

 ## ESP32 Arduino Core 3.x Info

 This project updates the Arduino Core to v3.x.
 This enables all kinds of things in ESP32 like the high-res GPTimer, the high-res RMT transmit/receive peripheral, and FreeRTOS.
 Make sure the platform= line in the platformio.ini file looks like this: